51quantech/iquant/README.md

 Sending a mail to the address above will subcribe to the mailing list.
 The subject and message do not matter.

-License
+##License

 iquantech is under the GNU GENERAL PUBLIC LICENSE.
-See the <a herf='https://github.com/51quantech/iquant/blob/master/LICENSE'>LICENSE</a> file for details.
+See the LICENSE file for details.